divesh-balani/ransomware-detection/README.md

 For all documentation, it can be viewed within github with no download required due to them being in pdf format.
-When unable to scroll more, look for the button at the bottom middle of the last page and click "Show More"to show more content.
+When unable to scroll more, look for the button at the bottom middle of the last page and click "More Pages" to show more content.

 #Secure Solution Implementation document